Tanmayj2000/Data-driven-Spending-Analysis-for-David/README.md

 # Repository Contents -
 The repository contains the following file:

-data.csv: This file contains the raw data of David's monthly spending.
+Spending Raw data.csv: This file contains the raw data of David's monthly spending.
 It includes columns for the date of each transaction, the spending category, and the corresponding amount spent.

+Spending Analysis.csv: This file contains the findings and insights from a spending analysis conducted manually on Google Spreadsheet.

 README.md: This readme file provides an overview of the project, its purpose, and instructions for analyzing the data in data.csv.